wbaopaul/AUC-IV/README.md

 # Notice
-This fold provides R codes for the paper submitted.
+This fold provides R codes for the paper submitted to *Statistica Sinica*.

 **Title**: Estimation of Area Under the ROC Curve (AUC) under nonignorable verification bias